 Many people buy ‘espresso’ powder because they want strong coffee.
 However, for anything except an espresso machine, that’s actually too fine.
 A bag that indicates it’s meant for filter coffee will be better.

-For people that grind their own beans, try adjusting the grind size a bit coarser.
+For people who grind their own beans, try adjusting the grind size a bit coarser.
 Almost all grinders have a grind size adjustment.

 When you grind coffee, not all parts will come out the same size.
 There will be the average size but also some particles that are larger but even worse, smaller.
 The smaller parts